microsoft/microsoft-ui-xaml-specs/README.md

 6. When your spec is complete and signed off, merge the PR.

-7. Use your completed spec as the basis for docs.microsoft.com articles and [Controls Gallery](https://github.com/Microsoft/Xaml-Controls-Gallery) samples.
+7. Use your completed spec as the basis for [Microsoft Docs](https://github.com/MicrosoftDocs) articles and [Controls Gallery](https://github.com/Microsoft/Xaml-Controls-Gallery) samples.

 8. Once the feature is documented, add the following header to your spec and move the spec from ```/active``` to ```/archive/<release>```:
    > This spec is archived and may not be up to date.